Scope of the Code

 8.3 You must observe the confidentiality of your client's affairs and must not disclose confidential information without the prior consent of the client or other lawful authority, for example when disclosure is required by order of a court.

 8.4 It is essential that you are covered by adequate and appropriate insurance, in accordance with statutory requirements.
-It is recommended that you are also covered by Professional Indemnity insurance.
+It is mandatory (as a member of the SGD) that you are also covered by Professional Indemnity insurance.
 You should ensure that contractors you recommend have adequate and appropriate insurances.

 9 As a member of the Society, you must deal with disputes or complaints concerning your professional work or that of your practice or business promptly and appropriately.